astridx/meinblog/sik/r/react-hooks/index.md

 ---
-title: "What are React Hooks?"
+title: 'What are React Hooks?'
-description: "React Hooks are a way to use state and side-effects in React function components.
-They manage local state, fetch data from a API, interact with the DOM API and Browser API ..."
+description: 'React Hooks are a way to use state and side-effects in React function components.
+They manage local state, fetch data from a API, interact with the DOM API and Browser API ...'
-date: "2018-10-29T13:50:46+02:00"
+date: '2018-10-29T13:50:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react hooks"]
+keywords: ['react hooks']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />